yvvki/bunup/docs/docs/plugins/productivity.md

 This plugin automatically generates and updates the `exports` field in your package.json file after each build.

-You can focus entirely on your code while Bunup handles mapping all entry points to their corresponding output files, including ESM/CJS formats and type declarations.
+Bunup handles mapping all entry points to their corresponding output files, including ESM/CJS formats and type declarations.
 The exports field stays perfectly in sync with your build configuration always - no manual updates needed when do any change to config.

 ### Usage